 - Have a client (person) profile page.
 When senior people at your company are quoted, it is much easier to ask for a link to their profile page than to your generic homepage.
 Setup google alerts for that person’s name and ask for links if people have quoted them but not linked.

-- Monitor tweets and look for websites (in Topsy).
+- Monitor tweets and look for websites.
 If someone tweeted about your infographic, tweet to them and offer them a way to embed it on their web site.

 - PR Request Twitter Hashtags with IFTTT.
 For finding requests for info tweets by PR professionals, use #prrequest and topic in quotes (#prrequest “travel”).
 Setup IFTTT to send you an email whenever someone tweets with that hashtag.